2026 Guide to Entering China’s Cosmetics Market

 Chinese social media boost your brand awareness & online reputation

-As of the third quarter of 2019, Chinese internet users spent on average five hours and 50 minutes per day using the internet.
 The Chinese not only spend a lot of time on their phone but also independent of online reviews and KOL opinions about products and services.
 That is why it is so important to leverage Chinese social media to boost your brand awareness.

 User experience share about lipsticks by a KOL on her WeChat official account